Songmu/p5-DBIx-CSVDumper/README.md

         $dumper->dump(%args);

-    Dump csv file. _%args_ is a hash with parameters.
+    Dump CSV file. `%args` is a hash with parameters.
 Currently recognized keys are:

-    - _sth_
+    - `sth`

             sth => $sth
             (required)

-        the value is a DBI::st object. `execute` method should be called beforehand or automatically called with DBI 1.41 or newer and no bind params.
+        the value is a `DBI::st` object. `execute` method should be called beforehand or automatically called with DBI 1.41 or newer and no bind parameters.

-    - _file_
+    - `file`

             file => $file

         string of file name.

-    - _fh_
+    - `fh`

             fh => $fh

         file handle. args `file` or `fh` is required.

-    - _encoding_
+    - `encoding`

             enocding => 'euc-jp',
             (default: $dumper->encoding)